mobiusklein/bioinformatics-web-technology-workshop-2015/lecture-1-language/slides.md

 ### Prototypes
-All JavaScript types have a `prototype`, an object that defines how they are created.
-When you create an object with the `new` operator, you're creating a new base `Object` type as a new *object*, adding the desired type's `prototype` to it, and running any constructor logic on the resulting structure.
+All JavaScript types have a `prototype`, an object that defines some common properties that all members of that type share.
+When you create an object with the `new` operator, you're creating a new base `Object`, adding the desired type's `prototype` to it, and then running any constructor logic on it.

 A `prototype` is just an object, so we can slap on new values and they will automatically be available on all objects that share that prototype